tdcosim/TDcoSim/docs/user_guide/user_guide_getting_started.md

 ***

+## Steps involved in a co-simulation
-## 2. Information required by TDcoSim
+### 1. Information required by TDcoSim
 1. Specify version of PSS/E (either PSS/E 33 or PSS/E 35)
-1. Specify parameters for the power system to be analyzed:
+2. Specify parameters for the power system to be analyzed:

    * Transmission system
         * Transmission system model (e.g. IEEE 118 bus system)